Skip to main content

 Designing for secure access

 While onboarding, business managers needed a way to seamlessly verify their business while preventing unauthorised access.
-Our solution integrates with the whole-of-government capability, Relationship Authorisation Manager (RAM).
-Because the business linking process involves multiple redirects between government applications, which could easily disorient users, we introduced a task overview to set expectations and guide them through the process.
+We introduced a task overview to set expectations and guide them through the verification process.

 Other key user requirements: